-This course introduces a few tools and strategies that support forest and landscape restoration including the Restoration Opportunity Assessment Methodology (ROAM), The World Overview of Conservation Approaches and Technologies (WOCAT), The Food and Agriculture Organization of the United Nations (FAO), the African Forest Landscape Restoration Initiatives (AFR100), FAO EX-Ante carbon balance tool (EX-ACT), and Participatory Monitoring and Evaluation Processes.
+This course introduces a few tools and strategies that support forest and landscape restoration including the Restoration Opportunity Assessment Methodology (ROAM), The World Overview of Conservation Approaches and Technologies (WOCAT), The Food and Agriculture Organization of the United Nations (FAO), Forest & Landscape Water-based Ecosystem Services (FL-WES) Tool, and Participatory Monitoring and Evaluation Processes.
 ROAM provides a flexible and affordable method for countries to rapidly identify and analyze areas that are best suited for forest and landscape restoration and to identify specific priority areas at a national or sub-national level.
 WOCAT world SLM database, methods and tools helps to spread valuable knowledge in land management, support evidence-based decision-making, and scale up identified good practices, thereby contributing to preventing and reducing land degradation and to restoring degraded land.
 FAO has also compiled a database of resources related to forest and landscape restoration, including monitoring resources.
 The course also introduces FAO and World Resource Institute (WRI) guide for practitioners on how to establish a restoration monitoring system.
 The guide features a step-by-step process for selecting indicators to monitor restoration progress based on specific goals, context, and user needs.
 Further, the course introduces the FAO EX-Ante carbon balance tool (EX-ACT), which supports to estimate the carbon balance of a program.
 Finally, the course introduces approaches such as participatory monitoring and evaluation and citizen science to sustain forest and landscape restoration interventions.

-Plan and Choose the Most-effective Restoration Strategies
+Module 1: Plan and Choose the Mosteffective Restoration Strategies

-1.7.
-Identification of ecosystem services provided by landscapes.
+1.1 Identification of ecosystem services provided by landscapes.